 The town of Badgingarra is situated north of Dandaragan along the Brand Highway at the edge of the Badgingarra National Park.
 Badgingarra is renowned for its incredibly diverse bushland that becomes ablaze with the brilliant colours of wildflowers during late winter and spring.

-The Iain Wilson Nature Trail formerly named the Badgingarra Nature Trail was named in memory of the local pioneer farmer.
-The 1.5km trail (90 min walk) within the protected Badgingarra National Park features many species of wildflowers including Badgingarra’s emblem, the black kangaroo paw.
-The Park is also home to numerous reptiles, emus, kangaroos and a variety of bird life including bustards and wedge-tailed eagles.
-The park is 13,121 hectares and has been entirety has been set aside for the preservation of many species of wildflowers.
+The Iain Wilson Nature Trail is a 1.5km trail within the protected Badgingarra National Park and features many species of wildflowers including Badgingarra’s emblem, the black kangaroo paw.
+It is also home to numerous reptiles, emus, kangaroos and a variety of birds including bustards and wedge-tailed eagles.